-Abortion bans violate long-established and widely accepted principles of medical ethics by (1) substituting legislators' opinions for a physician's individualized patient-centered counseling and creating an inherent conflict of interest between patients and medical professionals; (2) asking medical professionals to violate the age-old principles of beneficence and non-maleficence; and
+Abortion bans violate long-established and widely accepted principles of medical ethics by (1) substituting legislators' opinions for a physician's individualized patient-centered counseling and creating an inherent conflict of interest between patients and medical professionals; (2) asking medical professionals to violate the age-old principles of beneficence and non-maleficence; and (3) requiring medical professionals to ignore the ethical principle of respect for patient autonomy.

-Emily E. Petersen et al., U.S. Dep't of Health & Human Servs., Ctrs. for Disease Control & Prevention, Racial/Ethnic Disparities in Pregnancy-Related Deaths - United States, 2007-2016, 68 Morbidity & Mortality Weekly Report 762, 763 (Sept.
-6, 2019) (Black patients' pregnancy-related mortality rate is 3.2 times that of white patients); see Marian F. MacDorman et al., Racial and Ethnic Disparities in Maternal Mortality in the United States Using Enhanced Vital Records, 2016-2017, 11 Am.
+A. The Six-Week Ban Undermines The Patient-Physician Relationship patients); see Marian F. MacDorman et al., Racial and Ethnic Disparities in Maternal Mortality in the United States Using Enhanced Vital Records, 2016-2017, 11 Am.
 J. Pub.
 Health 1673, 1676-77 (Sept.
 2021) (Black patients' pregnancy-related mortality rate is 3.55 times that of white patients).